 Our second day at Lake Como was cloudy making the water less colorful.
 This shot is from the gardens of Villa Carlotta.

 The Villa del Balbianello was the site of the last scenes of the James Bond movie.
 It’s located on Lake Como near Lenno.
-We recently spend a few days touring the area.
+We recently spent a few days touring the area.

 We had the good fortune to wake up to this view every morning during our stay in Rome.
 In the foreground is the old city wall and the white structure to the right of the intersection is the entrance to the Villa Borghese Gardens and Museum.